Binh Hoang, Co-Chair

 Ty Matsunaga, Co-Chair

-Native New Yorker and Tokyoite, Ty sought out community in GAPIMNY in 2017.
-Touched by the supportive, eye-opening space the organization fosters, he is thrilled to help GAPIMNY’s ambitions come to life across all programming efforts.
-He is a marketer by trade, and you can often find him at the movies, coffee shops, or Japanese restaurants.
+Native New Yorker and Tokyoite, Ty joined GAPIMNY in 2017.
+Touched by the eye-opening space the organization fosters, he is excited to play a supporting role in empowering the Steering Committee and QTAPI community at large.
+You can often find him highly caffeinated at cute coffee shops, the movies, the swimming pool, or at Japanese restaurants.

 Kevin Chen, Communications Chair